Victorian households can access a range of energy rebates and incentives to help cut power bills and reduce emissions.

 Solar battery rebate

-From 1 July, households and small businesses may be eligible for around a 30% discount on the upfront cost of installing a battery.
-The discount will be based on the battery’s usable capacity and will be delivered to households via solar and battery retailers in the form of small-scale technology certificates (STCs).
+Households and small businesses may be eligible for a discount of around 30% on the upfront cost of installing a battery.
+The discount is based on the battery’s usable capacity and is generally provided to households via solar and battery retailers in the form of small-scale technology certificates (STCs).

 Learn more on the Clean Energy Regulator’s website.